 Roll a large 6 sided dice made from a square box with colored paper glued to each side, or paint a block of wood to make a dice with 6 different colors.
 Let the kids take turns rolling the dice.
 When it lands on a color, ask them to share their favorite fruit or veggie of that color.
 You can also ask follow up questions about that food.

 - White= onions, bananas, cauliflower, potatoes, inside of pears.

 - Blue/purple= blueberries, eggplant, red grapes, plums, blackberries

 - Red = Strawberries, cherries, watermelon, tomatoes, apples, raspberries.

 - Green= kiwi, spinach, honeydew, apples, pears.

-As a separate activity or combine with the presentation, challenge the kids to truly tasting their food.
+As a separate activity or combine with the presentation, challenge the kids to truly taste their food.
 This is the first step in being mindful of our food and truly tasting it, rather than swallowing it without tasting.
 I like to do this activity with a blueberry, a raisin, or other very small piece of fruit.

 - Hand one blueberry to each student, but tell them they can NOT eat the blueberry yet.